leozz37/iot-monitoring-gcp-grafana/README.md

 ![cover](images/cover.png)

-This repostiry is a complement to my medium article.
+This repository is a complement to my medium article.
 If you wanna follow step by step, check [my writing](https://medium.com/@leonardoaugusto287/monitoring-iot-devices-with-golang-google-cloud-platform-and-grafana-eb99cc36db4b).

 ## Architecture